hvpham-yorku/project-group_11/doc/sprint0/done.md

 1. **Code is completed**:
    - Atleast one member from the team has reviewed the code after being typed and pushed to github.
-   - The code follows the Agile model software process.
+   - The code follows the Agile model software process

 2. **Bug Fixing**:
    - All known bugs identified during testing have been resolved which should not generate any compilation or logical error.